Weekly Update: New LLM Models and the Basics of RAG

 Logo

 AI Tech Circle Welcome to your weekly AI Newsletter from AITechCircle!
 This newsletter has become an essential resource for me and many others in the AI community.
-It is packed with practical insights that will immediately boost your work or business.
+It has practical insights that will immediately boost your work or business.
 Dive into this week’s updates, and take a moment to share them with a friend or colleague who could gain from these valuable insights!
-AITechCircle Today at a Glance: The Platform for SaaS to LLMs for SaaS - The second part, Buy (Shapers)...
+AITechCircle Today at a Glance: Behind the Scenes of writing this newsletter Insights from the Field: Creating Ethical AI...